 However, with the options ranging from free file storage systems like Google Drive and Dropbox, all the way through to enterprise-grade Digital Asset Management (DAM) systems that cost £100,000 plus, it can be hard to know where to start - and what represents value for money.

-In this blog we're going to look at how much Digital Asset Management costs, as well as the factors that impact the price.
+In this blog we're going to look at how much Digital Asset Management software costs, as well as the factors that impact the price.

 What does Digital Asset Management cost on average?